 - Organize your computer files and designate a directory where you will be saving your exam files.

-- A detailed document listing the sequence of topics, related pages from the materials, related spreadsheets, and related assignments is provided in the course materials.
-The outline below is a brief summary.
+- A detailed document is provided in the course materials.
+It lists the sequence of topics, related pages from the materials, related spreadsheets, and related assignments.
+The outline below is a summary.

 1. Acquisitions: Identifying and modeling synergies